I’ve been observing the trend of older workers being retrenched over the past few years.

 I worry for my generation that when we age, we will experience the same situation as what the older generation is now going through.
 However, the advantage of being young is that we have the energy, freedom and time to take control of our future.

 While some believe that the root cause is due to Singaporeans being “expensive and entitled“, and a solution for all Singaporeans is to lower our salary expectations, I disagree.
-We cannot compete based on labour cost as a developed nation.
-Quoting Mr Alvin Liew, senior economist at UOB:

 “There is no cheap first world country.
 It’s how we try to manage it: transform, change the way we do things, and move up the value chain.”